 This option requires 30 units of graduate credit.
 Students must also follow the general degree requirements listed below.

-The thesis or project options require 24 units of graduate credit in addition to 6 units of either thesis or project courses (CSE 599 or CSE 598 respectively).
-Students pursuing the project option may opt to take 27 units of graduate courses and only 3 units of CSE 598 with adviser approval.
+The thesis and project options require 24 units of graduate credit in addition to 6 units of either thesis or project courses (CSE 599 or CSE 598, respectively).
+Students pursuing the project option may opt to take 27 units of graduate courses and only 3 units of CSE 598, with adviser approval.
 Students must also follow the general degree requirements listed below.

 General Degree Requirements

 - 18 of the 30 units must be from the designated graduate-level Computer Engineering courses.
 Please visit our MS in Computer Engineering website for a comprehensive list.